johnkennethpteodoro/johnkennethpteodoro/README.md

-# Hi there I'm Chods 👋
+# Hi there I'm Kenneth 👋

 I am a highly driven Frontend Developer with over a year of hands-on experience crafting intuitive, high-performance user interfaces for websites and applications.
 With a strong focus on delivering seamless user experiences, my expertise includes: